 Invest in comfortable office furniture

 Next, the number one “killer” of productivity is definitely uncomfortable furniture.
 While you were previously sitting at your home computer, chances are you weren’t spending as much time doing so as you will be when working from home.
 That’s why you need to invest in quality home office furniture that will not only be comfortable but supportive as well.
-Luckily, nowadays, you can easily find pieces that both look and feel good, and that will easily fit into your home office design.
+Luckily, nowadays, you can easily find pieces that both look and feel good carefully designed by OFM Furniture or others, and that will easily fit into your home office design.

 Go for a second monitor